16th Punjab Assembly

 Election for the Sixteenth Legislative Assembly was held in the Indian state of Punjab.
 Polling was done on 20 February 2022 to elect the 117 members of the Punjab Legislative Assembly.
 The counting of votes declaration of results was done on 10 March 2022.
 The Fifteenth Punjab assembly was dissolved on 11 March 2022.
 The dissolution was necessitated after the results of the election was declared on 10 March.

-In the Sixteenth Punjab Legislative Assembly, 92 members of the ruling Aam Aadmi Party form the treasury benches.
-The main opposition party in the assembly is Indian National Congress with 18 seats.
+In the Sixteenth Punjab Legislative Assembly, 94 members of the ruling Aam Aadmi Party form the treasury benches.
+The main opposition party in the assembly is Indian National Congress with 14 seats.
 The other parties which are in opposition are the Shiromani Akali Dal, the Bharatiya Janata Party, the Bahujan Samaj Party and independents.
 AAP MLA, Kultar Singh Sandhwan was announced as the speaker of the assembly.

-History

 Incumbent Chief Minister Bhagwant Mann took the oath of office on 16 March at Khatkar Kalan, the ancestral village of Bhagat Singh.
-Inderbir Singh Nijjar took the oath as Protem Speaker.
+Inderbir Singh Nijjar took the oath as pro tem Speaker.
 On 17 March Nijjar administered the oath of office to all the 117 legislators of the Sixteenth Punjab Legislative assembly.
 Other 10 cabinet ministers of the Mann ministry, took oath on 19 March.

 On 22 June 2022, Speaker Kultar Singh Sandhwan announced that the legislators will get answers on all issues that they raise during the Assembly debates.
 The answers would be provided during the Zero Hour.
 This was done for the first time in the history of Punjab Assembly.